pulumi/registry/themes/default/content/registry/packages/kubernetes-cert-manager/_index.md

 ---
-title: Jetstack Cert Manager
+title: cert-manager
-meta_desc: Use Pulumi's Component for offers a Pulumi-friendly and strongly-typed way to manage Cert Manager installations using infrastructure as code.
+meta_desc: Use Pulumi's Component for cert-manager offers a Pulumi-friendly and strongly-typed way to manage cert-manager installations using infrastructure as code.
 layout: overview
 ---

+cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.

+It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.

-Easily manage Jetstack Cert Manager installations as a package available in all Pulumi languages.
+The Pulumi Component for cert-manager helps teams easily manage cert-manager installations as a package available in all Pulumi languages.

+cert-manager was created by [Jetstack](https://jetstack.io) and is now a [CNCF Member Project](https://cert-manager.io/).

 Example: